PlatinumLucario/DS-Pokemon-Rom-Editor/README.md

 # DS Pokémon Rom Editor

+## OpenTK 5.0 Preview 6 cross-platform branch
+This branch aims to replace the outdated Tao.OpenGl and Tao.Platform.Windows<br/>assemblies and to make DSPRE cross-platform in .NET 5.

+But in order to achieve this:
+- Code must be rewritten in a way that can render models correctly.
+- OpenTK's windowing functions need to replace Windows.Forms.
+- All HelixToolkit functions need to be replaced with OpenTK functions.

-Nomura's C# and WinForm DS Pokémon ROM Editor forked with lots of new features and bugfixes.
+Nomura's C# <s>and WinForm</s> DS Pokémon ROM Editor forked with lots of new features and bugfixes.

 ![Screenshot](aDSPRE_121.png)
 ![Screenshot](bDSPRE_121.png)